15532th/avtdl/README.md

 This is useful when the application is running on remote machine or when message recipients have different time settings.
 When the option is omitted, local computer timezone is used for conversion.

 Not all date and time values are presented in a form that can be easily parsed.
-Record fields, referred to as "localized" in field description, for example `published_text` of `YoutubeVideoRecord` are not affected by this option.
+Record fields, referred to as "localized" in field description, for example `published_text` of `YoutubeVideoRecord`, are not affected by this option.
 They can be manipulated at source plugin by setting HTTP headers with `headers` plugin.

 ##### Formatting templates